October 9, 2020

 This is a situation where the product was designed correctly, but did not prove to be so when used by the end consumer.
 A good example is a faulty lock on the door of a car.

-Common defenses and how a lawyer can help
+Common Defenses and How a lawyer can help

 As the victim, you will need to work closely with a personal injury law firm in Reno, Nevada to increase your chances of being compensated.